AxaFrance/SlimFaas/README.md

   - Scale down to SlimFaas/ReplicasMin after this period of inactivity in seconds
 - SlimFaas/NumberParallelRequest : "10"
   - Limit the number of parallel HTTP requests for each underlying function

+## Why SlimFaas ?

+We used **OpenFaas** for a long time and we love it.
+But we encounter many OpenFaas issues :
+- Kubernetes scripts are tightly coupled to OpenFaas syntax
+- OpenFaas pro is to expensive for our projects
+- OpenFaas need to be installed on a dedicated namespace and configuration was intricate
+- OpenFaas Monitoring was not compatible with our Monitoring solution
+- It require to configure well NATS for managing fail-over
+- Queue configuration is not easy
+- The aggressive removes of OpenFaas teams in April 20023 of old images from docker.io create us some production issues

+We would like to use **Knative** but:
+- We cannot have it because of some internal constraints and security issues.
+We know now it will be impossible to have it.

+So we decide to create **SlimFaas** to have a quick and simple replacement proxy solution that can expose prometeus metrics.
+So we could use it with **Keda** to scale to 0 and scale to N (Keda is call and can scale from any prometheus Metrics).

+But, we tried in few minutes to scale from SlimFaas and it was a great success.

+So, now we have a solution not coupled to anything, simple and fast: very cool plug and play !

+## How it works ?

+Instead of creating many pods, SlimFaas use internally many workers in the same pod:

+- **SlimWorker**: Manage asynchronous HTTP requests calls to underlying functions
+- **HistorySynchronisationWorker**: Manage history of HTTP requests between the pod and kubernetes
+- **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
+- **MasterWorker**: Elect a master pod to manage kubernetes scale up and down
+- **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

+### Build with .NET

+Why .NET ?
+- .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r21
+- ASP.NET Core allow to resolve complex use cases with few lines of codes
+- .NET is always getting smaller and smaller: https://twitter.com/MStrehovsky/status/1660806238979117056?t=WPrZwi7WrIWi4tjoDUXEgg&s=19

 ## What Next ?